ivadomed/ivadomed/docs/source/tutorials/two_class_microscopy_seg_2d_unet.rst

       "train_fraction": 0.6
       "test_fraction": 0.1

-- ``training_time:num_epochs``: The maximum number of epochs that will be run during training.
-Each epoch is composed of a training part and an evaluation part.
+- ``training_parameters:training_time:num_epochs``: The maximum number of epochs that will be run during training.
+Each epoch is composed of a training part and a validation part.
 It should be a strictly positive integer.
 In our case, we will use 50 epochs.

   .. code-block:: xml